 British Columbia (BC), like every province or territory in Canada, has its own set of rules and regulations governing lottery for charity.
-We’ve broken down BC’s charitable gaming rules for you and done our best to explain a few of the trickier parts.
-If you’re planning on running a charitable gaming event in BC and are wondering if, for example, you need a lottery licence for a 50/50 in BC or you want to know if you can apply for a gambling event licence or check your licence application status online, we’re here to help.
+We've broken down BC's charitable gaming rules for you and done our best to explain a few of the trickier parts.
+If you're planning on running a charitable gaming event in BC and are wondering if, for example, you need a lottery licence for 50/50 BC or you want to know if you can apply for a gambling event licence or check your licence application status online, we're here to help.

 Before we get into the details, we just want to say that, yes you can use Zeffy's 100% free event management software for nonprofits (we don't even charge transaction fees) to sell tickets online in BC—there are a few conditions that we mention in this article.
 We've also written down the steps for setting up your online raffle, but you should keep reading before you get started.